Climate Change at the Arctic's Edge

 - DAY 2 Training, practice in the field

-- DAYS 3–6 Monitoring permafrost, surveying vegetation
+- DAYS 3–6 Monitoring permafrost or snowpack, surveying vegetation or wetland wildlife (team-dependent)

 - DAYS 7–10 Observing animals, lab analysis

-- DAY 11 Depart for home
+- DAY 11 Depart

 .